rx-store/rx-store/apps/rx-store-website/docs/devtools.md

 ```

 An object is used to wrap the name passed to spawnEffect, this allows for adding more information like tags or other fields used to configure devtools in the future.

+Rx Store accepts a `StoreObserver` which emits `StoreEvent`s, which is used by devtools & the visualizer, it can also be hooked into for any use which requires observing the events in the store.
+[See the API reference for the specification the `StoreEvent`s follow.](/api-core/modules/_libs_core_src_lib_store_event_.html)